andro951/WeaponEnchantments/Readme.md

 # Wiki

 #Config (Most options on the 2nd page!)
-Weapon Enchantments for many players will feel too powerful.
+Many players will find Enchantments to be too powerful.
 For players who enjoy a high difficulty experience, it is recomended to change the **Enchantment Strength Preset** to **Expert** (50%) or **Master** (25%).
+(2nd page of the config)
-> You have an extreme ammount of control over the power of this mod via the config.
+> You have an extreme ammount of control over the power level of this mod via the config.

 ## Item Experience
 All weapons, armor and accesories can now gain experience (**XP**).
 These are **enchantable items**.

-These items have a level based on their XP which is for two things: and all enchantable items have an enchantment capacity proportional to their tier.
+These items have a level based on their XP which is for two things:
-Increases enchantment capacity by 1 per level Increases weapon critical strike chance by 1 per level (configurable)
+Increases enchantment capacity of the item by 1 per level Increases weapon critical strike chance by 1 per level (can be disabled, affected by the Config Recomended Strength multiplier mentioned above.)

 You can obtain XP by damaging enemies, doing skilling activities such as mining and cutting trees, and consuming essence.